dtavan/PyBPS/README.rst

     [DAYSIM]
     LogFile_Extensions = _active.intgain.csv  # Default extensions for DAYSIM log files

-Actually, DAYSIM does not produce log files, but this field can't be empty so just put here the extensions of files that won't need post-processing.
+Actually, DAYSIM does not produce log files, but since this field can't be left empty, just put here the extensions of files that won't need post-processing.

 Template files search string
 ----------------------------

-These are used to identify which files are templates.
+Used to identify which files are templates, that is, files containing parameter search strings to be replaced by real values.
 Template filenames should contain the specified string.
 ::

-    TemplateFile_SearchString = _Template
+    TemplateFile_SearchString = _Template   # Example: Model_Template.dck

 Parameter sample files search string
 ------------------------------------

+Used to identify which file contains the parameter sample, that is, file containing real values for all parameters found in template files.
-These are used to identify which files are parameter samples Sample filenames should contain the specified string.
+Sample filenames should contain the specified string.
 ::

-    SampleFile_SearchString = _Sample
+    SampleFile_SearchString = _Sample   # Example: Model_Sample.csv

 Prerequisites
 =============

-In addition to the necessary configuration options commented above, there is also a set of specific requirements that the building simulation project should comply with for PyBPS to work properly.
+In addition to the necessary configuration options commented above, there is a set of prerequisites to ensure PyBPS can work properly with your building simulation project.

 Template Files
 --------------